 A cappella returns to the University of Maine at Presque Isle when Ball in the House takes the stage in Wieden Auditorium on Wednesday, March 2 at 7 p.m.
 This night of musical harmony is free and open to the public.

 The University of Maine at Presque Isle is proud to present Shakespeare & Company for a one-night-only performance of the Bard’s beloved comedy Twelfth Night on Tuesday, March 8 at 7 p.m. in the Auditorium at Wieden Hall.
 Troupe members will provide a short talk-back for the audience after the show.
 All campus and community members are invited to attend this special, free admission event.
 Donations for future cultural arts programming will be accepted at the door.

-The University of Maine at Presque Isle’s Reed Art Gallery will present Mutated Growth by Brunswick artist Jackie Brown from Wednesday, Oct.
-14 through Friday, Nov.
-20, 2015.
-The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, Nov.
-6 from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.
-Brown will conduct an Artist Talk during the reception at 5:30 p.m.
+The University of Maine at Presque Isle’s Reed Art Gallery is proud to present O Time Your Pyramids by Portland artist Julie Poitras Santos, from Friday, March 4 through Friday, April 15, 2016.
+The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, March 4 from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.
+The event will include a durational performance featuring five UMPI Art students and a Gallery Talk at 5:30 p.m.